cashubtc/nuts/XX.md

         raw=True,
     ).pubkey
 ```
-The public key is advertised in the `pubkey` field of the `GetInfoResponse` object returned by the Mint upon receiving a `v1/info` request, as specified in [NUT-06](06).

 Upon startup, the Mint must broadcast a `kind: 0` event, reserved for setting *"Metadata"*.
 The event must have its `content` field set to the JSON-serialization of the following object:
 ```json